 On the other hand, ROAS represents how much revenue you're generating for every dollar spent on advertising.
 It's determined by dividing the revenue generated from the ads by the total ad spend.
 A higher ROAS is better, indicating that you're generating more sales for each dollar spent on advertising.

 While both are important, they offer different perspectives: ACOS looks at the cost-effectiveness of the ad relative to sales, while ROAS measures the gross revenue yield from each dollar spent on advertising.
-Both need to be assessed to understand the performance of your Amazon PPC campaigns fully.
+Both need to be assessed to fully understand the performance of your Amazon PPC campaigns.

 4. What Is A Good ACOS For Amazon PPC